csev/sakai-scripts/README.md

 goes by.
 You can always take a look at `apache-tomcat-*version*/logs/catalina.out` if the tail output goes by too quickly.
 One the first start up on a fresh database, you might want to take a look at the tables in the `sakai23` database to see Sakai add all the tables on the first start.

+* You can also run `bash start.sh -logs` to start Tomcat and immediately watch the logs

     Sakai is up when you see a message in the log that looks as follows: